Sage-of-Mirrors/Ocarina-Text-Editor/README.md

 #### Message ID Search

 *Ocarina of Time* gives each message a unique ID for use in the game.
-Typing in the string "msgid:" followed by an ID will display the message with that ID, if it exists.
+Typing in the string "0x" followed by an ID in hexadecimal will display the message with that ID, if it exists.
-For example, msgid:20 will search for a message with an ID of 20.
-The ID must be in decimal format, and *not* hexadecimal.
+For example, 0x20 will search for a message with an ID of 0x20, or 32 in decimal.

 ### Control Tags